yaniker/ClothingRecommendationApp/README.md

 # Notes

-This project could be a great gift for your partner/friend so if you would like to use it for that end, reach out for permission please.
+This project could be a great gift for your partner/friend so if you would like to use it for that end only, you have my blessings.
+You will need:
+1. Your own OpenAI API or open-source ViT and LLM.
+2. Your own assets.
+3. DNN trained on your assets.